meBielawski/Paint_Editor/README.md

 The program has the following features:

-- Draw shapes (rectangle and ellipse) it has the ability to draw 2 shapes, and have the shape be shown when drawing.
+- Draw shapes (rectangle and ellipse):
+   It has the ability to draw 2 shapes, and have the shape be shown when drawing.

-- Free draw
+- Free draw:
    Allows the user to draw whatever they want.

-- Eraser
+- Eraser:
-   Allows the user to erase what they have already drawn
+   Allows the user to erase what they have already drawn.

-- Thickness controls for marker and shape drawing Allows the user to change the colours/thickness of lines using UI in the Toolstrip
+- Thickness controls for marker and shape drawing:
+   Allows the user to change the colours/thickness of lines using UI in the Toolstrip.

-- Undo/ Redo functionallity
+- Undo/ Redo functionallity:
    Allows the user to undo or redo an action.

-- Pointer location view  (bottom of screen)
+- Pointer location view  (bottom of screen):
-   Allows user to see the mouse location at any given time
+   Allows user to see the mouse location at any given time.

-- Item List and Property grid
+- Item List and Property grid:
-   just displays the lines and shapes created, with some details being shown when you select a shape or line
+   Just displays the lines and shapes created, with some details being shown when you select a shape or line.

-- Select feature with Transform and Delete option available on right click after selecting an area.
+- Select feature with Transform and Delete option available on right click after selecting an area:
    Allows the user to select an area with a rectangle, then right click and transform or delete the selected area.
       Transform allows you to select a new area in the drawing area and resize/flip the orientation of the selected area based on mouse movement.

-- Item List and Property view
+- Item List and Property view:
    Allows user to see a list of lines or shapes they have drawn, and when selected, see the properties of that shape or line.

-- Save, Open, and New
+- Save, Open, and New:
    Allows the users to save the current work to a bitmap file through the File menu.
 It also allows the User to open a bitmap file to continue working on.
 Should they wish to start something new, it will clear the picture area and all the info from previoulsy drawn items.

-- Export to SVG
+- Export to SVG:
    Allows users to export the current drawing into an SVG file through the file menu.

-- Help
+- Help:
    A cute little help menu item that should provide a laugh to those in need.